 Go here to make a reservation.
 While here, you can also purchase annual passes.

 During peak season, parking may become difficult at the most popular spots, so consider leaving your car behind and riding the shuttle.
-The park shuttle starts at Estes Park, and visit your favorite places.
+The park shuttle starts at Estes Park, and you can visit your favorite places.
 Go here for more details.